pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

 ## Observations & Comments

- * __Index Use.__ A basic aggregation pipeline, where if many records belong to the collection, an index for `dateofbirth` needs to exist to enable the database to optimise the execution of the `$match` stage.
+ * __Index Use.__ A basic aggregation pipeline, where if many records belong to the collection, a compound index for `vocation + dateofbirth` should exist to enable the database to fully optimise the execution of the pipeline combining the filter of the `$match` stage with the sort from the `sort` stage and the limit of the `limit` stage.

  * __Unset Use.__ An `$unset` stage is used rather than a `$project` stage.
 This enables the pipeline to avoid being verbose.
 More importantly, it means the pipeline does not have to be modified if a new field appears in documents added in the future (for example, see the `gender` field that appears in only _Olive's_ record).